tc39/proposal-iterator-helpers/README.md

 ### `.take(limit)`

 `take` takes an integer as an argument.
-It takes a group of the specified size and returns an iterator with only those elements.
+It returns an iterator that produces, at most, the given number of elements produced by the underlying iterator.

 Returns an iterator with items from the original iterator from 0 until the limit.